Chaitalykundu/Web-Development/03-JavaScript/01-Basic/06-Operators/Theory/08-Precedence.md

 ## Operator Precedence Values

-Expressions in parentheses are computed before the rest of the expression Function are executed before the result is used in the rest of the expression
+Expressions in parentheses are computed before the rest of the expression.

+Function are executed before the result is used in the rest of the expression

+&nbsp;

 &nbsp;